TnTech-ECE/S25_Team2_MyCapstoneProject/Detailed Design: Sensors and Battery Pack.md

 * The size of the resulting battery should be the same as the Zero Motor's battery

 <h2> Proposed Solution </h2>
-We want to use the Samsung SDI 50S batteries in a twenty eight cell in series to 12 cells in parralel configuration to reach the electrical characteristics of the Zero Motor's battery.
+We want to use the Samsung SDI 50S batteries in a 28 cell in series to 12 cells in parralel configuration to reach the electrical characteristics of the Zero Motor's battery.
-For the sensors we have options: enepaq sells some battery packs, however, I Dylan Caten failed to find any prices for battery packs on their website.
-I was able to find miniature BMS that are meant for the battery packs, but the cost for the packs alone is unlisted.
+For the sensors we have options: enepaq sells some battery packs.
 Additionally, enepaq's batteries that they sell are also not listed with their prices on their vendors.

 enepaq would be a great source for the sensors and insulation for the batteries, they supply thier battery packs through digikey.
-The packs configure the cells into
+The packs configure the cells into a paralel configuration so we will need 56 1s6p or 28 2s6p for a total cost of
+They may not have a size that fits for the Samsung S50 battery, so we may have to chose a different battery cell.